 Surrounded by mountains and filled with religious monuments and temples, the city of Chiang Mai is known as the Rose in the North.

+Ticket booking for the Northern Line is available 60 days in advance, however, fares will open first for the long journeys of the railway line, such as Bangkok to Chiang Mai or Bangkok to Phitsanulok.
 For short journeys such as Bangkok to Ayutthaya, fares begin locked and will open later, usually 1-2 days before departure.

 Ayutthaya was the capital of a former kingdom in Siam.
 The historical site boasts ruins of magnificent palaces.